Skip to main content

 Full-time or part-time courses at any level

-This can also be to conduct research or to receive tuition on how to conduct research towards your studies at an academic institution outside of the UK.
+This can also be to conduct research or to receive tuition on how to conduct research towards your studies at an academic institution outside the UK.

 Can bring family members as dependants In some circumstances -please check our guidance about the requirements for bringing dependant family members No